-A complaint is an allegation of dissatisfaction expressed by a patient or their authorized representative concerning the quality of service or care provided.
-Complaints can be submitted by telephone or in writing to the Patient Advocate at:
+A complaint is an allegation of dissatisfaction expressed by a patient or their authorized representative concerning the quality of service, care provided or a violation of rights to privacy under the HIPAA privacy act.
+General complaints can be submitted by telephone or in writing to the Patient Advocate at:

 Montgomery Memorial Hospital

 Troy, NC 27371

 Privacy complaints may be submitted on-line by clicking here, or by contacting the HIPAA Privacy Office at (910) 715-2434.

 To request an amendment or correction to your medical record, click here.